-Guided by the movement of my hand on the page, I let my mind make unrestricted connections.
-Thinking of Darwin, I was led to the thought of evolution and the understanding that the larger or stronger organism does not always outlive the lesser.
-This then made me think one of the smallest organisms: spiders.
-Spiders came to me as I had recently read articles about entire Australian and Pakistani towns invaded by spiders and covered in webs (more on that here: http://bit.ly/1twAQwj).
-These reports reminded me of the fact that humans – although more intelligent and imposing than most in the animal kingdom – could be overrun or inconvenienced by quite minute creatures.
-Then my mind went to the tiniest entity that we repeatedly fall prey to: the cell.
-At that time, a beloved family member had undergone the surgery for a mastectomy and I was feeling powerless in the situation, so onto the map it went.
+Similarly, these reports reminded me of the fact that humans – although more intelligent and imposing than most in the animal kingdom – could be overrun or inconvenienced by quite minute creatures.
+Then my mind went to the tiniest entity that we repeatedly fall prey to – the cell.
+At that time, a beloved family member had undergone the surgery for a mastectomy and I was feeling powerless in the situation, so onto the map, it went.

 Yes!
 All this from ONE word!
 Our minds already naturally jump from one thought to another.
-Without editing or judging the thoughts that pop into your mind, a semantic map can lead you to a more fully realized idea and piece.
+Above all, without editing or judging the thoughts that pop into your mind, a semantic map can beat writer’s block and lead you to a more fully realized idea and piece.

 It is not the strongest of the species that survives, or the most intelligent…